tipichris/YAPCache/README.md

 The main differences between YAPCache and Ian Barber's original Yourls-APC-Cache are summarised below

 * YAPCache uses a different strategy for caching clicks.
 Instead of one timer for each URL, YAPCache uses a single timer for all URLs.
 This is somewhat more aggressive, ie clicks are more likely to be cached.
-It also means that multiple URLs are updated at the same time.
+It also means that multiple URLs are updated in the database at the same time.
 By wrapping these in a transaction the transaction overhead is reduced (ie one transaction for multiple updates, rather than the one transaction per update implied by autocommit)

 * YAPCache uses a different approach to timers.
 YAPCache writes the time into an APC key and then checks that, rather than relying on the key's TTL.
 This allows a bit more flexibility in the logic of when to write out to the database, allowing some other changes, including

-  * Option to do writes on the basis of the number of records cached as well as / instead of the time since the last write
+  * An option to do writes on the basis of the number of records cached as well as / instead of the time since the last write

   * Writes can be delayed if the server load exceeds a threshold